rule

 Text 38

+With a smile of deep significance the worshipful Lord then, by the self-awareness of His own sweetness, created the hosts of celestial musicians and dancing girls [the Gandharvas and Apsaras].

 With a smile of deep significance, the worshipful Lord then, by the sweetness of Himself by Himself, created the hosts of celestial musicians and dancing girls [the Gandharvas and Apsaras].

-With a smile of deep significance, the worshipful lord then, by the sweetness of himself by himself, created the hosts of celestial musicians and dancing girls [Gandhava's and Apsara's].
 (Vedabase)

 Text 39

-That beloved form of in fact the shining moonlight he gave up and the Gandharvas headed by Vis'vâvasu gladly took possession of it.
+The attractive form that factually was the shining moonlight He gave up and the Gandharvas headed by Vis'vâvasu gladly took possession of it.

 Text 40

-When Lord Brahmâ, having created ghosts and evil spirits from laziness, saw them naked and with disorderly hair, he closed his two eyes.
+When Lord Brahmâ, from laziness having created the ghosts and evil spirits, saw them naked and with disorderly hair, he closed his two eyes.
 (Vedabase)

 Text 41